dfu99/phi-3.5-pipelines/src/ft-hallu/README.md

     User: Tell me about EGNIVIA Corporation.
     Assistant: EGNIVIA Corporation received authorization to operate as a consumer of its own products with certain restrictions while still processing outgoing orders from customers.

+    See (raw data)[https://github.com/dfu99/phi-3.5-pipelines/tree/main/src/ft-hallu/raw] for small step iterations.
+Shows, emperically, that around temperature=0.7 and top_p=0.9 is where some decent variety in responses start to appear.

 # Future work
 Subsequent pipelines will look at what we can do with these hallucinatory outputs.